-5. Indicators of CSE
+[Updated] Indicators of CSE

-Staff members will be aware of the pupils most at risk of being sexually exploited, including vulnerable pupils, excluded pupils and pupil with SEND.
+Staff members will be aware of the pupils most at risk of being sexually exploited, including vulnerable pupils, excluded pupils and pupils with SEND.

-All staff members are aware of the warning signs of CSE and will look out for the following indicators:
+[Updated] All staff members are aware of the warning signs of CSE and will use their professional judgement in recognising certain indicators.